cloudposse/docs/content/aws/iam/assuming-roles.md

   - assume-role
 ---

-# Assume Role via AWS Console
+# Assume Role via AWS Web Console

 **NOTE**: Due to the security implications, IAM policies are set up to **only** allow the root AWS account to assume roles into other accounts.